Jewish Democratic Council of America: Grass-roots voter mobilization

-In the lead-up to the 2020 election, JDCA led many efforts in grass-roots voter mobilization across the U.S. Due to the COVID-19 pandemic, all of JDCA's election events were held virtually.
-Events included state chapter and young voters phone banks, as well as speaker series.
+In the lead-up to the 2020 election, JDCA led many efforts in grass-roots voter mobilization across the U.S. Due to the COVID-19 pandemic, JDCA's election events were held virtually.
+Events included a state chapter, young voters' phone banks, and a speaker series.
 In 2020, a JDCA "Take Back America: Jewish Votes Will Make the Difference", included the announcement of the "Virtual Schlep for 2020", to mobilize Jewish voters in Florida during the COVID-19 pandemic.
-Among the events speakers were U.S. Speaker of the House Nancy Pelosi, Senate Majority Leader Chuck Schumer, U.S. House Majority Leader Steny Hoyer, former U.S. Representative Steve Israel, and actors Ben Platt, Tovah Feldshuh, and Jon Lovett.
+Among the event's speakers were U.S. Speaker of the House Nancy Pelosi, Senate Majority Leader Chuck Schumer, U.S. House Majority Leader Steny Hoyer, former U.S. Representative Steve Israel, and actors Ben Platt, Tovah Feldshuh, and Jon Lovett.
 Actor Mandy Patinkin participated in multiple JDCA events, and appeared in a JDCA ad to get out the vote.

 Response from Republican groups

 The Republican Jewish Coalition (RJC) sent an e-mail to its supporters, saying that JDCA was founded to revitalize two "failed liberal Jewish political groups".
-The RJC also said that founding a new organization would not reverse "the continued erosion of support for Israel within the Democrat Party".
+The RJC also said that establishing a new organization would not reverse "the continued erosion of support for Israel within the Democrat Party".
 The JDCA responded by calling the letter "pitiful".